joe-irving/bcc-website/index.md

   text: |-
     # Petition

-    Please sign the petition for the council to:
+    Please sign the petition for the council to bring the Barbican brownfield site back into council ownership through a Compulsory Purchase Order.
   buttons:
   - text: Sign the petition
     target: http://chng.it/DD6GPNVCHb